XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 # Building on Linux
 0. **Note!!!
 Linux version is experimental now!!No code can be judged successfully!**

 1. System requirement: Any Linux that runs Java8.
-Install seccomp.h

 2. Then do the same as Windows.
 The system will detect your OS.